The rose garden

 Phase 1

-• Rose boundary hedge - a rose hedge will be planted inside the the perimeter yew hedge.
-These will be open form blooms which are excellent for pollinators, they will also go onto produce hips for an extended period of seasonal interest.
-This hedge will frame the seating areas and will develop into small intimate gardens.
+- Rose boundary hedge - a rose hedge will be planted inside a perimeter yew hedge.
+Pollinator-friendly blooms will go onto produce rose hips for an extended period of seasonal interest.
+This hedge will frame new seating areas around small, intimate gardens.

-• The Heart of the Rose Garden - the central beds with urns will be planted traditionally as a homage to the traditional design, there will be two new benches backing onto the beds looking out onto the central garden.
+- The Heart of the Rose Garden - central beds with urns will be planted in a homage to the traditional design, there will be two new benches looking out onto this planting.

-• Mixed Herbaceous Borders - the planning style will reflect the beds at the top end of the Rose Garden.
-With over a hundred planted, Roses will be the main feature mixed with herbaceous perennials throughout the scheme.
-The colour palette will be cool and repeated with variation in herbaceous mixes throughout the borders.
+- Mixed Herbaceous Borders - over a hundred roses will be planted as the main feature, mixed with herbaceous perennials.
+The colour palette will be cool with variation in herbaceous mixes.